Cyosai/libhoudini-UnofficialArchive/README.md

 But also can be used for other ***Android x86*** systems. **Bliss 15.x** means - ***Android 12 x86***. **Bliss 14.x** - ***Android 11 x86***. **Bliss 11.x** - ***Android 9 x86*** in the provided guide.

-- **FX File Explorer** is recommended to be used for this installation method
+- **FX File Explorer** is recommended to be used for this installation method:

 - https://github.com/user-attachments/assets/b972b45c-76ee-4ec7-9c34-e265cef41e68